 Dr. Hollander, who was profiled in ADA News in 2019 after being named the recipient of the Health Volunteers Overseas Golden Apple Award for his leadership and contributions to oral health care in Nepal, practiced dentistry for 29 years in Kathmandu.
 Since leaving Nepal in 2009, Dr. Hollander has been living and working in Alaska as a public health dentist.
 In 2013, he became a Health Volunteers Overseas project director, facilitating opportunities for volunteers to teach at Dhulikhel Hospital’s dental school.
 With the advent of COVID-19 and lockdowns in Kathmandu, it became impossible for volunteers to travel to Nepal, so HVO started recruiting volunteers to give Zoom lectures for the dental school.

-Dr. Kafle has been associated with Dhulikhel Hospital in Kathmandu for more than 16 years and has significantly contributed to the transformation of a single-unit dental clinic to a postgraduate institute.
-Dr. Kafle works directly with Dr. Hollander in his role as on-site coordinator for the project.
+Dr. Kafle has been associated with Dhulikhel Hospital in Kathmandu for more than 16 years and has significantly contributed to the transformation of a single unit dental clinic to a postgraduate institute.
+Dr. Kafle works directly with the Project Director of HVO Oral Health Nepal in his role as onsite coordinator for the project.
+He is a key person in charge of volunteer activities and works to execute the plan in an effective manner.
 He is the author/co-author of 27 research articles and the papers have been cited in 70 publications.
 He is the chief editor of the Orthodontic Journal of Nepal.

 The ADA has sponsored the HVO oral health training and education programs since 1990.